5145 Pholus: Orbit and classification

 Pholus was the second centaur to be discovered.
 Centaurs are objects in between the asteroid and trans-Neptunian populations of the Solar System – that is, beyond Jupiter's and within Neptune's orbit – which behave with characteristics of both asteroids and comets.

 It orbits the Sun at a distance of 8.8–31.9 AU once every 91 years and 9 months (33,526 days; semi-major axis of 20.35 AU).
 Its orbit has an eccentricity of 0.57 and an inclination of 25° with respect to the ecliptic.
-It is a Saturn-, Uranus- and Neptune-crosser, crossing the orbits of these giant planets at a mean-distance of 9.6, 11.9 and 30.1 AU from the Sun, respectively.
+It is a Saturn-, Uranus- and Neptune-crosser, crossing the orbits of these giant planets at a mean distance of 9.6, 19.1, and 30.1 AU from the Sun, respectively.
 Pholus has not come within one astronomical unit of a planet since 764 BC, and will not until 5290.
 It is believed that it originated in the Kuiper belt.

 Discovery and naming

 Pholus was discovered by David Rabinowitz (not officially credited), working with the Spacewatch program, at Kitt Peak National Observatory on 9 January 1992.
-Rabinowitz'es discovery was confirmed by Eugene and Carolyn Shoemaker who identified the object on images they previously took on 1 January 1992.
+Rabinowitz's discovery was confirmed by Eugene and Carolyn Shoemaker who identified the object on images they previously took on 1 January 1992.
 The discovery was announced by James Scotti on 23 January 1992 in an IAU Circular (IAUC 5434) of the Central Bureau for Astronomical Telegrams.
 A first precovery was taken at the Australian Siding Spring Observatory in 1977, extending the centaur's observation arc by 15 years prior to its discovery.
 It was the second discovery of a centaur after 2060 Chiron discovered by Charles Kowal in 1977.
 In 1993, while with the Spacewatch program, David Rabinowitz went on to discover another centaur, 7066 Nessus.